Why You Should Leverage Loyalty Partners to Retain Customers

 With loyalty partners growing at a rapid rate, it’s important to understand not only how to reach a new customer, but how retain an existing one—as it is much more expensive to acquire a new customer.

-Check out the top 3 reasons to optimise or onboard loyalty partners before the holiday season:
+Check out the top 3 reasons to optimize or onboard loyalty partners before the holiday season:

-- Consumers want multi-brand loyalty programmes.
-Even if you currently have your own loyalty programme, it is important to reach a new audience that prefers to leverage multi-brand loyalty programmes.
+- Consumers want multi-brand loyalty programs.
+Even if you currently have your own loyalty program, it is important to reach a new audience that prefers to leverage multi-brand loyalty programs.
 If your competitors are working with loyalty partners, it is critical you are matching or increasing the reward to the consumer.
 That 1% difference may be the reason you win or lose a big sale.
 To expand your reach, working with loyalty partners is a great way to start.

 - Ensure every dollar you give away is acquiring or retaining a customer.
 Brand loyalty is weakening, with 38% of consumer brands from a Brand Keys survey reporting declining consumer loyalty.
 This means brands have to find ways to simplify the experience.
-According to eMarketer, 55% of consumers have said they would use loyalty programmes more often if they received personalised rewards.
+According to eMarketer, 55% of consumers have said they would use loyalty programs more often if they received personalized rewards.
 The loyalty partners in the affiliate space can offer both tailored incentives and simplicity by allowing consumers to reward themselves with cash back or points.
-If you need an easy yet effective, personalised way to reward your consumers, a pay-per-performance loyalty programme is a perfect match.
+If you need an easy yet effective, personalized way to reward your consumers, a pay-per-performance loyalty program is a perfect match.